wprig/wprig/README.md

 - Leverages HTTP/2 multiplexing and can be extended to include server push etc.
 - Component-level stylesheets are cached and can be individually updated without forcing reload of all styles on the site.

 To improve the performance of the theme, progressively loaded stylesheets can be conditionally preloaded.
 This is done using the `wprig_add_body_style()` function in `./dev/inc/template-functions.php`.
-When preloading a stylesheet, use the console in Chrome developer tools to ensure no unneccessary stylesheets are loaded.
+When preloading a stylesheet, use the console in Chrome developer tools to ensure no unnecessary stylesheets are loaded.
 A warning will appear letting you know if a stylesheet is preloaded but not used.

 ### Modern CSS, custom properties (variables), autoprefixing, etc
 All CSS is processed through [PostCSS](http://postcss.org/) and leveraging [CSSNext](http://cssnext.io/) to allow the use of modern and future CSS markup like [custom properties (variables)](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables).
 Variables are defined in `./dev/config/cssVariables` and applied to all CSS files as they are processed.